 Ralph Waldo Emerson Middle School is a public middle school in Los Angeles.
 The principal of Ralph Waldo Emerson Middle School is Dimone Watson.
-650 students go to Ralph Waldo Emerson Middle School and identify primarily as Asian; Hispanic; and White, non-Hispanic.
+650 students attend Ralph Waldo Emerson Middle School and identify mostly as Asian; Hispanic; and White, non-Hispanic.
 18% of the Ralph Waldo Emerson Middle School students have "limited English proficiency."
-57% of the 650 students here are paying reduced lunch prices.
+57% of the 650 students here have subsidized lunches.
 The ratio of students to teachers at Ralph Waldo Emerson Middle School is 18:1.
 St. Paul The Apostle is one of the nearest middle schools.

 - Ceramics sculpture